 - Watch your notes: If your company is ever the target of an age bias lawsuit, you need to assume that everything is discoverable – including interview notes, internal emails, and text and message exchanges.
 For this reason, avoid statements that could be viewed as discriminatory.
 Even if they are meant for your eyes only, that may not always be the reality.

-Greenhouse Inclusion helps you mitigate unconscious bias and hire strong, diverse teams.
-Learn more.
+Greenhouse Recruiting DE&I features can help you mitigate unconscious bias and hire strong, diverse teams.